Skip to main content

 (0)

-Trading strategiesAs already mentioned in various other contributions mentioned, as a trader you need a Strategyin order to be successful in the long term.
-The strategy must be built in such a way that you can follow it on a daily basis.
-If executed correctly, one should close more than 50% of the positions with a profit in order to make a profit.
+Trading strategiesAs already mentioned in various other contributions mentioned, as a trader you need a Strategyto be successful in the long term.
+The strategy must be structured in such a way that it can be followed on a daily basis.
+If executed correctly, you should close more than 50% of the positions with a profit in order to make a profit.
 Here we present 3 classic trading strategies and clarify which strategy might be most suitable for you.

 Please note: Trading is very risky.
 Only invest money that you can lose.